mjanv/roadbook/README.md

 ## Development

 To develop, you need to have [just](https://github.com/casey/just), [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed.
+Differents stacks can be started to help you through development.

 ### Local development

-To run the web application for local development,
+To run the [web application](http://localhost:4001) for local development,

 ```bash
 just server